pombredanne/centidb/docs/index.rst

-Note that if a key contains only a single value, or all the key's components are in descending order, then transformation is not required as the index itself can be iterated in reverse:
+Note that if a key contains only a single value, or all the key's components are in descending order, then transformation is not required as the index itself may be iterated in reverse:

 ::